tkant/bean-go-broker/README.md

    -tubes=[default]: Comma separated list of tubes.
-   -php=/usr/bin/php: PHP Binary to use -php-ini=/etc/php.ini: ini file to use for PHP configuration -instance-root=/var/www/html: Path to directory where all instances are located -cluster-root=/opt/cluster: Path to directory where cluster is located -controller=/Core/Job/Console: Controller that will handle the jobs
+   -php=/usr/bin/php: PHP Binary to use -php-ini=/etc/php.ini: ini file to use for PHP configuration -controller=/Core/Job/Console: Controller that will handle the jobs

 # Watch three specific tubes.